aliraytekin/startup_search/README.md

 # 🎨 UI & Design Process

-My first version was purely functional — then I rebuilt the UI to feel more like a professional dashboard, with:
+My first version was purely functional with:

 - A glassy filter bar,
-- Smooth hover transitions and consistent elevation,
+- Smooth hover transitions for startup cards,
 - Clean color palettes for badges (info, muted),

 I learned that design consistency (spacing and hover feedback) matters as much as logic — it communicates quality.

-## Roadmap:
+However, along the way I decided to challenge myself by doing an entire SaaS dashboard like Monday's design, therefore the design will:

+- Have a sidebar on the left to switch pages
+- The use of a table instead of cards to display startups information
+- The feel of a SaaS dashboard

+## Roadmap (ordered by priority):

+- Finalize the UI design for the dashboard
 - Create and manage startups (with associated location, application, and contact data)
 - Testing	RSpec (Rails)	Model specs for search and scopes (planned extension)